squirrel-forge/ui-form/docs/Plugins.md

         // @type {null|Function|errorCallback}
         errorCallback : null,

-        // Error object used when none is available from the response
+        // Error used when none is available from the response
-        // @type {Object}
+        // @type {string}
-        unknown : { general : 'An unknown error occured, please try again later.' }, },
+        unknown : 'An unknown error occured, please try again later.', },
 };
 ```